pointfreeco/swift-overture/README.md

 // (Data) -> (String.Encoding) -> String?
 ```

-And we use `flip` to fix the order of arguments.
-Multi-argument functions and methods take data first and configuration second, but we can generally apply configuration before we have data.
+And we use `flip` to flip the order of arguments.
+Multi-argument functions and methods typically take data first and configuration second, but we can generally apply configuration before we have data, and `flip` allows us to do just that.

 ``` swift
 flip(curry(String.init(data:encoding:)
 // (String.Encoding) -> (Data) -> String?
 ```

-Now we can build reusable, composable pieces and put them to work in our pipelines.
+Now we have a highly-reusable, composable building block that we can use to build pipelines.

 ``` swift
 let stringWithEncoding = flip(curry(String.init(data:encoding:)))